 Then we drilled the 4 holes with a 11/64" drill bit:

-We painted the fresh cut edges so they won't rust:
+And finally paint the fresh cut edges so they won't rust:

 We then cut the centers out of the holes using an X-Acto knife so the screws can pass through to the threads.

-The screws helped to align the tape-faced nuts and pull them into place.
+What's more, the screws helped to align the tape-faced nuts and pull them into place.

 It was finally time to drop our new Baja Designs S1 flush mount work/scene lights into the fenders: